deckmoss/web2md-converter/README.md

 ### Variant A: Quick

-copy, paste and execute this line on your shell:
+copy, paste and execute this line in your shell:

 _all steps at once: cloning repo activating virtual environment, installing package requirements into virtual environment_ _(example dir `~/Python`)_